 Campo Santo (Sacred Field)

 When you enter, you will find the graves of Pisan patricians, and around the sides are Roman sarcophagi.
-The walls were enveloped with 14th and 15th-century frescoes, but a fire caused by gunnery bombardment in 1944 melted the lead roof destroying and badly damaging the frescoes.
+The walls were enveloped with 14th and 15th-century frescoes, but a fire caused by gunnery bombardment in 1944 melted the lead roof, destroying and badly damaging the frescoes.

 Orto Botanico (Botanic Garden)

-This garden was the first university botanical garden in Europe, founded by Cosimo I de’Medici in the middle of the 1500s.
-When you enter the garden, you can find many different plants, rare trees, and water gardens.
-When you visit the garden, make sure to see the old botany school that dates back to the late 1500s, with its façade decorated in seashells.
+This garden was the first university botanical garden in Europe, founded by Cosimo I de Medici in the middle of the 1500s.
+It contains many different plants, rare trees, and water gardens.
+When you visit the garden, you can also see the old botany school, which dates back to the late 1500s and has a façade decorated with seashells.

 Santa Maria Della Spina